-In nature, when a living being dies the decomposition process begins immediately – nothing to goes to waste.
-Bodies naturally contain all of the microbes and bacteria required to completely break down remains after death.
-Decomposition is the process by which nature reclaims our bodies, and returns them to earth.
+In nature, when a living being dies, the decomposition process begins immediately – nothing to goes to waste.
+Bodies naturally contain all of the microbes and bacteria required to break down remains after death completely.
+Decomposition is the process by which nature reclaims our bodies and returns them to earth.

-Some mortuary scientists, forensic anthropologists, archaeologists, and other scientists devote their careers to the study of decomposition, and there are a near-infinite number of variables that contribute to the speed, conditions, and outcomes of the decomposition process.
+Some mortuary scientists, forensic anthropologists, archaeologists, and other scientists devote their careers to studying decomposition.
+A near-infinite number of variables contribute to the decomposition process’s speed, conditions, and outcomes.
 In general, however, decomposition takes place in four distinct stages.

 First, the fresh body begins to digest itself.
 Without oxygen circulation, waste cannot be removed from the body and begins to build up.
-Enzymes within the body break down the tissues.
+Second, enzymes within the body break down the tissues.

 Gases from the self-digestion process begin to accumulate, causing swelling and discoloration of the body.
-The bacteria and microbes which reside inside of the body increase their activity, and strong odors are produced.
+In addition, the bacteria and microbes which reside inside of the body increase their activity and produce strong odors.

 The bloating ceases when the gases find release through some vent in the body.
-Soft tissues such as muscles and organs begin to liquify and decompose.
+Then, soft tissues such as muscles and organs begin to liquefy and decompose.

 To demonstrate the effects of temperature on decomposition, let’s use an example of a hiker who lost their way and died in an unfortunate accident.
 When the hiker passes away, the decomposition process begins immediately.
-If the hiker perishes in the middle of summer, the heat encourages the action and reproduction of bacteria and microbes that will break the body down, causing bloating to quickly begin.
-Bugs and scavenging animals—which are more active in the heat of summer—will go to work, and advanced decay will quickly transition the body to the skeletal stage of decomposition.
+Suppose the hiker perishes in the middle of summer.
+In that case, the heat encourages the action and reproduction of bacteria and microbes that will break the body down, causing bloating to begin quickly.
+Bugs and scavenging animals—which are more active in the heat of summer—will go to work, and advanced decay will soon transition the body to the skeletal stage of decomposition.

 Now imagine that same scenario occurring during the winter.
-The hiker is bundled up in a coat, hat, boots, and more.
+The hiker is in a coat, hat, boots, and more.
 This time, a snowstorm covers their body overnight, effectively slowing the microbes and stopping the decomposition process.
-After the snow melts days later, the warmth from the sun begins to heat the body, wakening the bacteria and microbes.
+After the snow melts days later, the warmth from the sun begins to heat the body, awakening the bacteria and microbes.
 But as night falls and temperatures plummet, those microorganisms slow down again.
 The bugs are little help, as they are inactive in winter.
-The entire process is drawn out over weeks or even months, until the warmth of spring and summer return and put the body back into active decomposition.
+The entire process takes weeks or even months until spring and summer’s warmth returns and puts the body back into active decomposition.

-This same concept applies for human composting.
-The controlling of variables—such as maintaining a higher temperature—is essential for the rapid decomposition of the body.
+This same concept applies to human composting.
+Again, controlling variables—such as maintaining a higher temperature—is essential for the rapid decomposition of the body.

-In terramation, decomposition takes place organically, though some natural agents are added to speed up the process.
+In terramation, decomposition takes place organically, though adding natural agents to speed up the process.

-Laying In: First, the body is placed in a vessel containing alfalfa, wood chips, and sawdus.
+Laying In: First, the body is placed in a vessel containing alfalfa, wood chips, and sawdust.
 Bodies generate heat during the terramation process; these materials help retain that heat and naturally increase the overall temperature, speeding the decomposition process.
-Over the first few days, the temperature of the body slowly rises to approximately 140°F as the process progresses.
+Over the first few days, the body’s temperature slowly rises to approximately 140°F as the process progresses.

-Terramation: As the body continues to rise in temperature, pathogens and any potentially harmful bacteria are killed.
-During the first month, all of the soft tissue of the body largely transform to soil, leaving only harder tissues such as bone and teeth behind.
+Terramation: As the body rises in temperature, killing pathogens and any potentially harmful bacteria.
+During the first month, all of the body’s soft tissue primarily transform to soil, leaving only harder tissues such as bone and teeth behind.

 Removal of Inorganics: At this point, all inorganics such as joint replacements, stents, screws, and pacemakers are removed from the vessel.

-Curing: The new compost is left for multiple weeks to “cure,” allowing decomposition to finalize and organic matter to finish stabilizing.
-Finally, the natural, chemical-free, terramated soil can be delivered to the family, or if the family wishes, donated to parks, land trusts, and other regional groups.
+Curing: The new compost is left for multiple weeks to “cure,” allowing decomposition to finalize and organic matter to stabilize.
+Finally, the natural, chemical-free, terramated soil is delivered to the family, or if the family wishes, donated to parks, land trusts, and other regional groups.

-Terramation is a highly eco-friendly disposition method that creates rich, fertile soil that can be used wherever the family wishes.
-Unlike other eco-burial options which are still undergoing research and approval, terramation is happening now.
+Terramation is a highly eco-friendly disposition method that creates rich, fertile soil that the family can use wherever they wish.
+Unlike other eco-burial options, which are still undergoing research and approval, terramation is happening now.
 Learn more here.

-Cultural approaches to death vary greatly across the world.
-In much of Western society and especially the United States, there is a stigma surrounding mortality which makes it incredibly difficult for us to have conversations about our death, specifically how we want our body to be disposed of after we die.
-This is why the funeral industry takes over so much of this role for us.
+Cultural approaches to death vary significantly across the world.
+In much of Western society and especially the United States, there is a stigma surrounding mortality.
+The stigma makes it incredibly difficult for us to have conversations about our death, specifically how we want our body to be disposed of after we die.
+Then, the funeral industry takes over so much of this role for us.
 For many of us, it is easier to pay others to deal with our death than it is to force ourselves to sit through uncomfortable conversations about dying.

 That said, these conversations are essential.

-Making decisions about final disposition is an incredibly personal, emotional process, and many people are actively striving towards a goal of re-kindling death positivity.
-The concept of “the good death” promotes the acceptance of death as natural while at the same time striving to show people that we do not need to feel such deep fear about death related issues.
-By celebrating the natural cycle of life and death, as well as discussing end-of-life experiences, we can work to advocate for positive, healthy societal change.
+Making decisions about final disposition is an incredibly personal, emotional process.
+And many people are actively striving towards a goal of re-kindling death positivity.
+The concept of “the good death” promotes the acceptance of death as natural.
+Simultaneously, this openness shows people that we do not need to feel such deep fear about death-related issues.
+By celebrating the natural cycle of life and death and discussing end-of-life experiences, we can advocate for positive, healthy societal change.

-Green burial is just one small way to begin the conversation about what it means to have a “good death,” one that doesn’t cause crushing debt or devastate the environment.
+Green burial is just one small way to begin the conversation about what it means to have a “good death.”
+Furthermore, human composting doesn’t cause crushing debt or devastate the environment.
 Instead, a green burial turns death into new life.
 At Return Home, we can’t think of a more honorable or respectful disposition than that.